tylim88/Firelord/README.md

 ## 🎃 Notice

-0.10.0 breaking change:
+0.10.0 breaking changes:

 - Automatic handle empty array error for `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`.
 - now you can use `in` and `array-contains-any` with more than 10 elements array.

-Other api remain the same.
+Other APIs stay the same.

 ## 🦊 Project Status